aaronmelton/speedtest_aio/README.md

 If you are installing this Docker image on a Raspberry Pi, you will need to use the `Dockerfile-speedtest-RPi` created specifically for this purpose.

-Edit the `docker-compose.yml` file and change the line from `dockerfile: Dockerfile-speedtest` to `dockerfile: Dockerfile-speedtest-RPi` before continuing with your `docker-compose build`.
+Add `-f docker-compose-RPi.yml` to your docker-compose commands.
+For example:

+`docker-compose -f docker-compose-RPi.yml build`

 ## Acknowledgements
 * Grafana dashboard layout borrowed from [speedtest_exporter](https://github.com/danopstech/speedtest_exporter).